 Also take note of other little scams like paying an exorbitant fee to sit and have a coffee (You usually pay a little more but if your coffee is around 8 or 9 euros, you have been waaayyyy overcharged), or being hustled in line to take a Vatican tour.
 (But you should already have tickets, you smart cookie, you!)

 There is nothing like getting repeatedly ripped off to put a damper on your vacation!

-So there you have it, our top 9 tips for first time visitors to Rome.
+So there you have it, our top 9 tips for first-time visitors to Rome.
 We hope that this helps make for a much more enjoyable visit to Rome.
-And whenever you feel yourself getting overwhelmed remember to just take a breathe, relax and in the end do what makes you happy and not “what you are supposed to do”.
+And whenever you feel yourself getting overwhelmed remember to just take a breath, relax and in the end do what makes you happy and not “what you are supposed to do”.
 It’s your vacation after all!